thenriq/Iris_dataset_Fisher/README.md

 On the other hand,  it is very clear how IRIS SETOSA can be easily distinguished from IRIS VERSICOLAR and IRIS VIRGINICA

-The scatterplot for SEPAL can be done using the command below:
+The scatterplot for SEPAL can be done using the command below: *(lines 77 - 78)*

 `sns.scatterplot(x="Sepal-Length", y="Sepal-Width", data=dataset,  hue="Species")`
 `plt.title("Sepal")`